PatMis16/promalert2bmctsom/README.md

 The program starts a simple webserver which awaits Prometheus alerts sent from the Prometheus Alertmanager via a webhook receiver.

+## Prerequisites
+On some Linux platforms musl libc (https://musl.libc.org/) is required in order to run the binary.
+For example: On Ubuntu you can install musl with `sudo apt install musl`.

 ## Wrapper Configuration
 The Go programm (wrapper) reads a YAML configuration file.
 The configuration file contains information about the listening port of the wrapper and data to connect to TrueSight.